EarthAsylum/eacDoojigger/readme.md

 #### Is {eac}Doojigger stable and reliable?

-Since version 2, {eac}Doojigger has been meticulously updated to provide not only new features and efficiencies, but many other improvements, including stability and reliability.
-The code base of {eac}Doojigger has been in proprietary use (and in development) over several years and on several websites.
-However, there is a nearly infinte number of website configurations and uses that can't possibly be tested.
-If you run into any issues, problems, bugs or simply change requests, I'd be more than happy to address them and to work with you.
+{eac}Doojigger has been meticulously updated to provide not only new features and efficiencies, but many other improvements, including stability and reliability.
+The code base of {eac}Doojigger has been in proprietary use (and in development) over many years and on several websites.
+However, there is a nearly infinte variety of configurations and uses that can't possibly be tested.
+If you run into any issues, problems, bugs or simply change requests, please share any details on the [issues](https://github.com/EarthAsylum/eacDoojigger/issues) or [discussions](https://github.com/EarthAsylum/eacDoojigger/discussions) pages.

 #### Where can I find more information about ...